ZARIT BURDEN INTERVIEW (ZBI)

 Dr. Zarit received his PhD from the Committee on Human Development at the University of Chicago, with emphases in adult development and aging and clinical psychology.

 Dr. Zarit is a pioneer in the study of family caregivers.
-Beginning in the later 1970s, he has built an extensive research program on family caregiving, including one of the first trials of a psychosocial intervention for caregivers of individuals with dementia.
+Beginning in the later 1970s, he has built an extensive research program on family caregiving, including one of the first trials of a psychosocial intervention for caregivers of persons with dementia.
 His work has defined and continues to influence the field.
 He was a member of the research team headed by Dr. Leonard Pearlin that conducted the largest and most in-depth longitudinal study of caregivers to date.
-In recent years he has explored divergent approaches to reduce stress and burden on caregivers.
-In a recent study, he and his team found that caregivers of people with dementia who used adult day care showed improvement in three critical biological markers of the body’s stress response, as well as in their health and well being.
-He has also conducted research that has explored functioning and well being among the oldest old, people 80 and over, and identified factors associated with continued independence in very late life.
+In recent years, he has explored divergent approaches to reduce stress and burden on caregivers.
+In a recent study, he and his team found that caregivers of persons with dementia who used adult day care showed improvement in three critical biological markers of the body’s stress response as well as in their health and well-being.
+He has also conducted research that has explored functioning and well-being among the oldest old, people who are 80 and over, and identified factors associated with continued independence in very late life.

-Dr. Zarit and his colleagues developed two of the most widely used measures in caregiver research, the Zarit Burden Interview (ZBI), and Memory and Behavior Problems Checklist.
+Dr. Zarit and his colleagues developed two of the most widely used measures in caregiver research, the Zarit Burden Interview (ZBI), and Memory and Behavior Problems Checklist (MBPC).

 Dr. Zarit has published over 300 articles and chapters as well as several books.